Bandaras213/Havenbot/README.md

 	* ### Verification
 		- **iam**
-			+ Fetches XIVAPI data of the given Charactername to see if it exits.
-If it does, removes the "Visitor" role, assigns the base member role "Recruit" and sends an embed with their Lodestone information and Discord tag.
+			+ Fetches XIVAPI data of a given Charactername to see if it exits and what Rank they are inside the Free Company.
+Changes their Nickname and assigns them their Rank Role, then sends an embed with their Lodestone information and Discord tag.
 (Server is always Ragnarok)

 	* ### Info
 		- help
 			+ Sends an embed with all available commands with short explanations. (still manually added)
 		- fcinfo
 			+ Sends an embed with Free Company information from the lodestone. (not fetching, hard coded)
+		- lookup
+			+ Sends an embed with Character information of a given Character from the XIVAPI .

 	* ### Fun
 		- **checkself**